• Skip to main content

 • Corn Tortillas

 A bowl of Frijoles Charros makes the perfect cold-weather food or serve this at a special occasion.
-It’s the perfect side dish to carne asada and more traditional Mexican recipes.
-This rustic stew is chunky and delicious with each spoonful.
+Topped with Cotija Cheese, this rustic stew is chunky and delicious with each spoonful.
 Buen provecho!

 HUNGRY FOR MORE?